-On the 19th March, we embarked on our ski holiday to Montgenevre with somewhat of an eclectic mix of skier abilities.
+In March, we embarked on our ski holiday to Montgenevre with somewhat of an eclectic mix of skier abilities.

 The accommodation at the brand new ‘Le Napoleon’ residence was just perfect – convenient location with comfortable and well equipped apartments.
 It is situated right in the centre of the resort, with a Spar mini-market on the ground floor, next door to the ski shop and just the road to cross to get to the slopes and the ski school meeting points.
 Each apartment has its own ski room with heated boot rack and benches.
 It is lovely to put on warm (and dry!) ski boots.
 Definitely a plus.

 The residence has a good size indoor heated pool, a Jacuzzi, sauna and steam room which all proved a real asset after a long day on the slopes.
 It was also quiet.
-We indulged in a few treatments at the their lovely SPA – had a massage and a facial.
+We indulged in a few treatments at their lovely SPA – had a massage and a facial.
 I actually fell asleep, it was so relaxing.
 The place is very clean and well looked after.
 The reception staff were friendly and helpful.
 The delivery of fresh bread and croissants each morning saved us a trip to the bakery and was very efficient and the bread was absolutely lovely!
-Throughout our stay we borrowed from reception a DVD player with DVDs, a raclette set and even a wii to entertain the 7 year old in our party.
+Throughout our stay, we borrowed from reception a DVD player with DVDs, a raclette set and even a Wii to entertain the 7 year old in our party.